International Sudan relations

 The closest and strained relations involving Sudan worldwide

-The top five closest relations from Sudan are: United Kingdom with a score of 8.67 , Russia with a score of 8.02 , United States with a score of 7.83 , China with a score of 7.34 , and Pakistan with a score of 6.63 .
+The top five closest relations from Sudan are: Russia with a score of 8.02 , United States with a score of 7.83 , China with a score of 7.34 , Pakistan with a score of 6.63 , and Central African Republic with a score of 6.53 .

 Top 5 closest relations of Sudan